-Among the Vapor Trail’s features is an Analog Delay that runs from 15 ms to 600 ms, and a Modulation section that can be used as a mild chorus; mixing the Modulation with Delay can result in great sounds.
+The Vapor Trail includes an Analog Delay that runs from 15 ms to 600 ms, and a Modulation section that can be used as a mild chorus; mixing them can result in great sounds.

 Seymour Duncan Vapor Trail – Details